Last Updated: May 15, 2014

 The state has favourable agro-climatic conditions, which support agriculture, horticulture and forestry.
 It has abundant natural resources, which offer significant avenues for investment.

-Meghalaya provides excellent institutional support through various central and state government agencies, namely North East Council, Ministry of Development of North Eastern Region, and Meghalaya Industrial Development Corporation.
+The state provides excellent institutional support through various central and state government agencies, namely North East Council, Ministry of Development of North Eastern Region, and Meghalaya Industrial Development Corporation.
+Meghalaya has a literacy rate of 75.5 per cent.
+The state has a strong higher education infrastructure.
+Moreover, a majority of the local population speaks and understands English.

 In addition to the central government’s incentives for investments in the northeast region, the state offers a host of industrial incentives.
 Agro-processing, horticulture, minerals, tourism, electronics and IT have been identified as thrust sectors for development and promotion.